 Stress can be the gateway to more serious mental health problems, and learning how to manage it is key.

-We spoke to our GP in residence Dr Faye Gallagher about what she’s seeing in the community, and how people can recognise stress, and how they can look after their mental health.
+We spoke to our GP in residence Dr Faye Gallagher about what she’s seeing in the community, how people can recognise stress, and what they can do to look after themselves.

 What is stress?

 “Stress is the body’s reaction to feeling under pressure.
 When people feel stressed they have too much on their plate and they don’t have the resources to deal with it.